 This is something you definitely need to be cautious of.
-You will notice that many cages have fancy designs, which are really eye catching.
-However despite offering no more functionality other than looking pretty, they can be priced at a couple hundred bucks more.
+You will notice that many cages have fancy designs, which are really eye-catching.
+However, despite offering no more functionality other than looking pretty, they can be priced at a couple of hundred bucks more.

 A lot of thought should go into purchasing an outdoor rabbit cage.
 Many people think that a 20 minute trip to the store, and they’ll find their dream outdoor cage.
 Only to return it a few days later to find it wasn’t exactly what they were looking for.

 We recommend that you take the points noted in this guide into consideration before making a purchase.
 It’s a pretty long article so we appreciate you won’t remember everything.
 If you take anything from this article, it should be that a rabbit cage for outdoors needs to be durable, secure, comfortable and predator-proof with strong wire.
 Not to mention the overarching size factor, in terms of fitting your rabbit in comfortably and fitting your garden space.